Yoeri-z/mgen_cli/README.md

   street: String
   city: String
 ```
-If there are any errors inside the modelfile this is most likely because you defined a not allowed type.
-Support to add you own types will come in the future.
+If there are any errors inside the model file this is most likely because you submitted a type that is not allowed.
+Support to add custom types will come in the future.

 ## the models
 All generated models will have the following features
 - They are immutable take a look at [this medium article](https://medium.flutterdevs.com/explore-immutable-data-structures-in-dart-flutter-86c350b7d014) if you want to learn more about immutability
-- They have a default constructor, all the fields are required when constructing.
+- They have a default constructor.
-- They have a ```Model.fromJson(json)``` constructor which takes a serialized Map (I.E Map<String, dynamic>) and tries to parse it into the specified Model
+- They have a ```Model.fromJson(json)``` constructor which takes a serialized Map (I.E  ```Map<String, dynamic>```) and tries to parse it into the specified Model
-- They have a ```toJson()``` method, which convert the object into a seialized Map
+- They have a ```toJson()``` method, which converts the object into a serialized Map
-- They have a ```copyWith()``` method, which takes any of the object fields and copies it with that field altered.
+- They have a ```copyWith()``` method, which takes any of the object fields and copies it with those fields altered.
 This function is especially usefull because the models are immutable

 Here is an example demonstrating these features: